mnlmrc/SensoriMotorPrediction/README.md

 # **fMRI data**

 The raw fMRI data are stored following the Brain Imaging Data Structure (BIDS).
-Participants information are stored in the participants.tsv file.
+Participants' information are stored in the participants.tsv file.

 ## Preprocessing

 For preprocessing, we used the MATLAB functions smp2_anat (structural images), smp2_func (EPI images and fieldmap correction) and smp2_glm (first-level GLM) in sensori-motor-prediction/smp2.

 ### Structural images